andreim14/city-generator/readme.md

 - Possibility to choose:
     - City size
     - Maximum number of floor of the buildings
-    - How many the streets have to be forked
+    - How many times the streets have to be forked
     - The chance to place a building
     - The chance to place trees
     - The urbanization (explained later)